dart-archive/angular.dart.tutorial/Chapter_07/README.md

 ```@MirrorsUsed``` is often hard to get right as it really depends on how/if
 you use code generation (discussed later in "Optimizing Runtime Performance"
 chapter).
-Assuming you do use code generation (as we do in this chapter) your
+Assuming you do use code generation (as we do in this chapter) and
-annotation could look something like this:
+are using angular 0.9.5, your annotation could look like this:

 ```
 @MirrorsUsed(
-    targets: const [
-        'angular.core',
-        'angular.core.dom',
-        'angular.core.parser',
-        'angular.routing',
-        'NodeTreeSanitizer'
-    ],
     metaTargets: const [
-        NgInjectableService,
-        NgComponent,
-        NgDirective,
-        NgController,
-        NgFilter,
-        NgAttr,
-        NgOneWay,
-        NgOneWayOneTime,
-        NgTwoWay,
-        NgCallback
+        NgFilter
     ],
     override: '*'
 )